 Bioptic telescopes attach to regular eyeglasses and can be prescribed for one or both eyes.
 Just like binoculars, they make images larger and, as a result, easier to see.
 Bioptic lenses users often say that everything looks closer — which is exactly right; however, the benefit is that it enables the bioptic telescopic glasses user to see objects much further away.
 For example, if an individual can only see clearly up to five feet away, a 4x-power Ocutech bioptic telescope will let them see as far as 20 feet away!

 Ocutech’s Bioptic telescopic glasses can help visually impaired individuals with the following conditions:

 - Reduced central vision between 20/60 to 20/300 (6/18 to 6/90)

-- Individuals living with tunnel vision wider than 5 degrees diameter
+- Tunnel vision wider than five degrees in diameter

 Seeing at a distance

 Ocutech Bioptics are especially helpful for viewing television, movies and theater, seeing faces, signs, blackboards in school, shopping, and traveling.
 Ocutech wearers have even used their bioptics to hike, golf, bowl, paint, fish, drive tractors and mow the lawn.
 Most states in the U.S. and some countries will license eligible visually impaired individuals to drive while using a bioptic telescope.

 Seeing up close

 Bioptics can also help you to see at near and mid-range distances.
 By using Ocutech’s Falcon Autofocus Bioptic – the world’s only self-focusing bioptic – or by focusing manually or using near-focus attachments for the SightScope, Ocutech bioptics can provide easy-to-use magnification to help you see board and card games, read the computer, play music, as well as many other activities.